mieweb/iforgotpv/README.md

 [![Play Demo](https://img.youtube.com/vi/Q0Jn6tYQbCU/0.jpg)](https://www.youtube.com/watch?v=Q0Jn6tYQbCU)

 https://youtu.be/Q0Jn6tYQbCU

 ## Description

 `iforgotpv` is a bash script that allows you to monitor the progress of a running process that's reading from or writing to a file.
 It's particularly useful when you've started a long-running command and wish you had used \`pv\` (Pipe Viewer) to monitor its progress.

+`iforgotpv` is similar to [progress](https://github.com/Xfennec/progress) but is implemented as a bash script instead of C.

 ## Features